Cortisone and anti-inflammatory medications have damaged your joints. Can that damage be repaired without replacement surgery?

 - The inflammation they are creating to protect their workspace does not shut off.

-- The inflammation turns into a toxic environment of oxidant stress wearing away at the entire joint.
+- The inflammation the chondrocytes are making turns into a toxic environment of oxidant stress wearing away at the entire joint.

 - As stated above, the pharmaceutical industry has made billions and billions producing anti-inflammatories to try to get the inflammation to shut off.